Gabriel-Chittolina/KryServicePoller/README.md

 # KryServicePoller

+Project was developed using Vert.x 4 and React.

 I made a build task to create the database schema, so you can run the project using the following command:

 ```